 Lesson #1 from the real world

-Here, the initial attempt to model the object could be to let the absence of the userId field denote whether the user wants to be notified about feedback received.
+Here, the initial attempt to model the object could be to let the absence of the field denote whether the user wants notification about feedback received.

-Now the field has one more meaning: if defined, there will be sent a reminder and the requester will be notified about new feedback, otherwise no notification and no reminders are sent.
+Now the field has one more meaning: If defined, there will be sent a reminder, and the requester will be notified about new feedback.
+Otherwise, no notification and no reminders are sent.

-Please remember to always have compassion for other programmers and becurious about lessons.An obvious point for one programmer might be an epiphany for another.
+Please remember always to have compassion for other programmers and becurious about lessons.An obvious point for one programmer might be an epiphany for another.

 Over and out Mads